 A journey to cheese and chocolate factories from Montreux

-The Chocolate Train is a fully arranged day trip from Montreux, during which you’ll visit the lovely town of Gruyères and the nearby cheese and chocolate factories.
-You’ll be transported by train and bus.
+The Chocolate Train is a fully arranged day trip by train and bus from Montreux.
+You’ll visit the lovely town of Gruyères and the nearby cheese and chocolate factories.

 The Chocolate Train route in detail.

 The forum allows you to post your questions and discuss your plans.

 Culinary tour, Chocolate;

 Duration: 1 day or less